acearchive/acearchive.lgbt/content/en/docs/contributing/artifact-files.md

 AVEN forum thread by "coolasexualperson" called "romance", the URL slug might be `aven-forums-coolasexualperson-romance`.

-## Artifact file fields
+## Artifact fields

-Next, we'll talk about the fields in an archive file.
+Next, we'll talk about the fields in an artifact file.

 `title`
 : This is the title of the artifact.
 If the artifact represents a work (a book,